Skip to main content

 About

-We present a set of political proposals aimed at guiding this transformative process.
-These range from the systematic decarbonisation of existing welfare state infrastructures to funding of an additional European welfare state sector, to new directives, new forms of European coordination, and the establishment of an EU monitoring body.
+This policy brief develops arguments for an urgent evolution of European welfare states.
+We point out that, to answer the new climate emergency-related risks citizens face, welfare states should be reinvented and expanded.
+We suggest a set of concrete political proposals that can lead the way, ranging from the systematic decarbonisation of existing welfare state infrastructures to funding of an additional European welfare state sector, to new directives, new forms of European coordination, and the establishment of an EU monitoring body.
+The proposals have all been selected for their

 Contributors